 Highly Rated Cat Tree

-If you’re strapped for space in your home – I love the SmartCat Cat Climber.
+SmartCat Cat Climber.
 It makes use of any door in your home to let your cat climb and perch.
 I’ve had this in my home for years and it’s held up very well.
 My only complaint is that it can be noisy when your cats climb it – but if you put a piece of foam between the unit and your door, it helps muffle any noise from rowdy cats.
 The ratings on this product are all over the map, but I will tell you that my cats give it 5 stars.
 They absolutely love it.
 We paired it with some shelves from Ikea, to help them get from the top of the door to some shelves that are in our foyer with a cathedral ceiling, so it works great for us.
+Unfortunately, I can no longer find it – so I’m not sure if it has been discountinued.